PatrickLouys/no-framework-tutorial/to-be-continued.md

 I hope you were following the tutorial step by step and not just skipping over the chapters :)

 I have received good feedback so far so I decided to start writing a book.
-[Click here](http://artofphp.com/) if you want to learn more or stay updated with how the book is coming along.
+[Click here](http://artofphp.com/) to learn more about that.

 But don't worry, I will also keep working on this tutorial.
 I was a bit lazy over the summer but now that it getting colder again I will have much more time to spend on the tutorial.